WANdisco/wandisco-documentation/docs/quickstarts/installation/installation-quickstarts.md

 * Cloudera --> ADLS Gen2
 * Cloudera --> S3

-Further quickstarts are being written and will be made available as we continue to develop the site.
-For further information on what WANdisco Fusion can offer, please see our reference documentation - [Deployment Models](https://docs.wandisco.com/bigdata/wdfusion/#_deployment_models).
+For more information about how to deploy WANdisco Fusion, see our [Deployment Models](../../product-concepts/deployment_models.md).